akto-api-security/tests-library/remediation/UNION_ENFORCE_COMMENT_BASED_MYSQLI_GET.md

 ### Step 4: Least Privilege Principle

 Only provide the minimum privileges that are necessary for the particular database account.
 For instance, a database used by a user-facing application should not have the ability to drop databases.

-### Step 5: Regularly update and patch your systems

-Regularly updating and patching your system can help protect you from any known vulnerabilities that might be exploited.

-Following these steps should significantly tighten your security and protect your applications from Union-based SQL Injection attacks.